Younger-looking skin, least invasive treatment.

 SkinCeuticals Gel Peel

 SkinCeuticals has developed integrated medical-grade skincare treatments with step-by-step protocols to help address specific skincare needs and deliver optimal, tailored results.
 At the core of these is the Gel Peel.
 The SkinCeuticals Gel Peel combines 20% glycolic acid and 10% lactic acid to help target discoloration, skin tone, radiance, fine lines/wrinkles and pore congestion without over-drying the skin.
 Additional treatment protocols utilize the power of SkinCeuticals’ medical-grade products to address particular skin concerns.
 Based on your skin health history, Our Registered Nurse/ Skin Care Expert will determine which Gel Peel treatments would work best for you.

 Chemical Peel FAQs

 The first step is very similar to a facial with the clinician cleansing and toning skin before applying the peel solution.
 Once your face is cleansed and free of dirt and debris, then Our Registered Nurse/ Skin Care Expert will apply the acid or blend of acids and ask what your “tingle level” is on a scale of 1 to 10.
 Most people say, it stays at a one to two for the majority of the peeling process.
 The peel experience will end with an application of corrective serums, moisturizers, and our favorite sunscreen SkinCeuticals Physical Fusion to moisturize and replenish skin from the acid solution.
 You won’t peel instantly but instead; you’ll leave with a glowing and hydrated complexion.
 Over the next few days, you should prepare to see some variation of peeling.
 How much you peel will depend on 1) how many layers of the solution were applied and 2) how your skin reacts to the solution.
 Peeling can range from minor flaking to sheeting.

-The state of your skin after a peel depends on the type of chemical used and your skin type.
+The state of your skin after undergoing a chemical peel in Calgary depends on the type of chemical used and your skin type.
 Superficial peels have limited effects.
 Medium peels may cause some redness.
 Peeling generally starts to occur at day 2-3 post peel and can range from minor flaking to sheeting.

 Superficial peels are quite safe, although minor irritation of the skin can occur.